medyagh/pdebug/README.md

-# pdebug (pretty debug)
+# pdebug
-more clean and human readable stack trace for golang, filters trace to calls in your package.
+a prettier debug.PrintStack() for golang a cleaner/ more readable stack trace, filters stack traces to list only code in your package and hide extra information.

 ### Usage